Support Wilkes-Barre Metro

 Wilkes-Barre Metro Film Office Leading Expansion of Industry in NEPA!

 Get ready for the spookiest event of the year!
 “Wilkes-Scarre” Weekend is set to be the hottest Halloween celebration in downtown Wilkes-Barre, PA.
 Enjoy family events, costume contests, ghost tours, and hottest nightlife!
-Highlights include the spectacular Halloween Parties, and annual Zombie Crawl!
-Dates, sponsors and specific events for 2025 already planned!
+Highlights include the spectacular Halloween Parties, and more!
+2025 was the most successful regional Halloween event yet and we are already planning for a HUGE 2026!

 WILKES BARRE METROPOLITAN DEVELOPMENT CORPORATION 501 (C) 3